AmericanAirlines/Hangar/.github/CONTRIBUTING.md

 #### Creating a Pull Request
 As soon as you're ready for a code review, create a [pull request](https://help.github.com/articles/about-pull-requests/) and follow the steps below:
-1. Use the `Hangar:master` branch as your PR's base branch and select your branch as the `compare` branch
+1. Use the `Hangar:main` branch as your PR's base branch and select your branch as the `compare` branch
 1. Make sure your PR branch is as up-to-date as possible (we'll handle merge conflicts if one arises)
 1. Fill out all fields suggested by the template, including links to issue(s) your PR addresses.
 This will help prevent duplication of efforts.
 For information on how to reference issues to close them, read up on [closing issues using keywords here](https://help.github.com/articles/closing-issues-using-keywords/).
 1. If it's your first contribution, make sure your PR includes a modification to `AUTHORS.md` to include your first and last name as well as your email address *or* your GitHub handle